 - College Year in Athens - Athens, Greece

-- Temple/ Rome - Rome, Italy
+- History and Classical Studies in Rome (IES) - Rome, Italy

 For more details on these and other programs for Classics majors, visit the Brandeis Approved Programs List.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where Classics courses may be available.

 To assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
 Classics majors who plan to study abroad should speak with the study abroad liaison before they go abroad, and again once they have returned from study abroad.

 The liaison for Classics is Prof. Cheryl Walker.

 In order to formally request Classics credit for the course, you must contact your Study Abroad Liaison upon your return to Brandeis and after you have received a grade for the course.
 The final step would be to fill out a "Petition to Request a Substitution for a Requirement."
 Additional information can be found on the registrar's website.